 - Recurring gifts provide a much more stable and predictable source of revenue.
-This can relieve a lot of stress and give you more flexibility to plan more long-term strategies.
+This can relieve a lot of stress and give you more flexibility to plan your long-term strategies.

-- Regularly supporting your mission without needing to manually make a donation provides an excellent experience for recurring donors.
+- Regularly supporting your mission without needing to donate manually provides an excellent giving experience for recurring donors.

-- It lets you focus more on sharing updates with donors instead of asking for new donations.
-This builds much stronger emotional connections with your mission, which helps boost overall retention and lifetime value per donor.
+- Recurring donations allow you to focus more on sharing updates with donors instead of asking for new donations.
+This builds much stronger emotional connections with your mission and helps boost overall retention.

-The benefits of recurring donations compound (like how interest compounds in a savings account) in a way that even tons of one-time donations simply don’t.
-The long-term value of recurring gifts is huge and can’t be overlooked.
+The benefits of recurring donations compound (like how interest compounds in a savings account) in a way that even tons of one-time donations don’t.

-Put simply, giving feels good.
-It’s why donors make donations in the first place.
-By offering a structured way for them to give more often, even if in smaller amounts, you can maximize those good feelings while also minimizing friction in the donation process.
+Simply put, yes.
+Donors love recurring donations.
+By offering a structured way for individuals to give more often, even if in smaller amounts, you can maximize those good feelings while minimizing friction in the donation process.

-By scheduling the donations ahead of time and then automatically processing them, you eliminate the risk that a clunky donation tool or glitch on your site drives them away.
-Instead, your recurring donation structure keeps up a constant connection.
+Scheduling the donations ahead of time and then automatically processing them eliminates the risk that a clunky donation tool or glitch on your site drives users away.

-Or here’s a more practical take on why donors like recurring donations: we’ve all become online consumers, and it’s changed how we like to make transactions.
-Think about the growth of subscription-style businesses in recent years.
+Think about it this way: we’ve all become online consumers, and it’s changed the way we like to make transactions.
+For example, consider the growth of subscription-style businesses in recent years.
 Consumers want the simplicity of a set-it-and-forget-it model for their goods and services, whether they’re digital video content, household goods, or donations to their favorite nonprofit organization.